MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 Exit-PSSession
 ```

+> Note:  If you're session won't connect, make sure you're using credentials for the virtual machine you're connecting to -- not the Hyper-V host.

 ## Run script or command with Invoke-Command cmdlet

 You can use the **Invoke-Command** cmdlet to run a pre-determined set of commands on the virtual machine.
 Here is an example of how you can use the Invoke-Command cmdlet where PSTest is the virtual machine name and the script to run (foo.ps1) is in the script folder on the C:/ drive: